-Roasted Summer Vegetables
+Roasted Summer Vegetable Salad

-This is one of my favorite things to make in the late summer – a gorgeous platter that’s really less work than it may seem at first glance.
+This is one of my favorite things to make in the late summer – a gorgeous platter of roasted vegetables that’s really less work than it may seem at first glance.
 It’s an extravaganza of flavor, and though it’s perfect for late summer or early fall, with these particular veggies there’s no reason you can’t make it year-round.

 Serves: 6 or more